-33 Notice requirements. [§ 268B.26]
+37 Notice requirements. [§ 268B.26]

 Requires employers to post notice, prepared by the commissioner of DEED, regarding rights and benefits under chapter 268B.
-Also requires employers to provide certain written notices about this chapter to individual employees and independent contractors.
+Also requires employers to provide certain written notices about this chapter to individual employees and independent contractors, including an explanation of the benefits available to independent contractors.